-Man Accused Of Killing 4-Month-Old Baby Claims His 2-Year-Old Sister Did It
+Man Accused Of Killing Four-Month-Old Baby Claims His Two-Year-Old Sister Did It

 The 31-year-old man told detectives that he left the northwest Oklahoma City apartment for about 10 minutes when the children were sleeping for a quick dash to a nearby store.

-He claimed that when he returned and checked on the kids, he saw the infant’s 2-year-old sister, Brooklyn standing on Ryan’s back in his playpen.
+He claimed that when he returned and checked on the kids, he saw the infant’s two-year-old sister, Brooklyn standing on Ryan’s back in his playpen.

-Goodwin who alleged that he had been dating the baby’s mother for five months disclosed that he quickly got the girl off the baby’s back, but noticed that Ryan’s skin had changed color.
+Goodwin, who alleged that he had been dating the baby’s mother for five months, disclosed that he quickly got the girl off the baby’s back, but noticed that Ryan’s skin had changed color.

 Court papers seen by News Ok would later reveal that the injuries that baby Ryan sustained were in no way consistent with a child standing on a baby.

-Goodwin failed to explain to detectives how a 2-year-old standing on an infant’s back could cause a head injury.
-Additionally, an examination of the 4-month-old boy revealed that there were “no marks or injuries” on his back.
+Goodwin failed to explain to detectives how a two-year-old standing on an infant’s back could cause a head injury.
+Additionally, an examination of the four-month-old boy revealed that there were “no marks or injuries” on his back.

 Antonio Goodwin (31) #BadBFBabyAbuser 2 #BadMums Mother(effer), Kills Her 4-MO Baby, Ryan Kessee-IF THE LOSER AIN’T THE DADDY, HE DON’T CARE ABOUT UR BABY!
 WAKE THE EFF UP!!! https://t.co/1QTUHVSBmg via @MailOnline